Growth of larval clownfish, Amphiprion ocellaris used in predator-prey experiment (PreyEscape project)

 ParameterDescriptionUnits

-larva_agelarval age post-hatch days
+larval age post-hatch

-mouth_gapesize of mouth-gape: Upper jaw lengths were measured from the anterior-most point of the pre-maxilla to the posterior edge of the maxilla.
+size of mouth-gape: Upper jaw lengths were measured from the anterior-most point of the pre-maxilla to the posterior edge of the maxilla.
 Lower jaw lengths were measured from anterior-most part of the mandible to it posterior edge.
-Mouth gape was determined using Pythagorean theorem - assuming that the jaws represent two sides of a right triangle and the hypotenuse is the expected mouth gape. millimeters
+Mouth gape was determined using Pythagorean theorem - assuming that the jaws represent two sides of a right triangle and the hypotenuse is the expected mouth gape.

-length_totallarval fiah length millimeters
+larval fiah length

 [ table of contents | back to top ]